benbria/browserify-transform-tools/README.md

   * `transformOptions.file` is the name of the file (as would be passed to a normal browserify transform.)

+  * `transformOptions.config` is the configuration for your transform, loaded either from browserify or from package.json.

   * `transformOptions.configData` is the configuration data for the transform (see `loadTransformConfig` below for details on where this comes from.)

-  * `transformOptions.config` is a copy of `transformOptions.configData.config` for convenience.

-  * `transformOptions.opts` is an object containing any options that have been supplied to the transform (for instance, with Browserify's `b.transform` API.)

 * `options.excludeExtensions` - A list of extensions which will not be processed.  e.g.
   "['.coffee', '.jade']"